-- Protein chemistry, design and physics
+- Biomolecular chemistry, design, metrology and physics

-- Biomolecular metrology, regenerative and synthetic biology
+- Antimicrobial discovery, regenerative and synthetic biology

 Recent selected publications